jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 in the mostly-rural environment in which people grew up, opportunities to find mates were rare and infrequent.
 Usually, one's extended family and community was the only mechanism by which you might meet other people looking to wed.
-For the few in the cities, the well-to-do had their own circumscribed rites, well familiar to anyone who has come within a few yards of a Jane Austen book.
+For the few in the cities, the well-to-do had their own circumscribed rites, familiar to anyone who has come within a few yards of a Jane Austen book.
 Leaving things to chance was not only unusual, it was a surefire way to reduce your chance of sex (let alone marriage) to close to nil, and leave any parents lucky to make it to old age without means of support by healthy grandchildren.